 Know your warranties.
 Most computers come with a standard three-year warranty, which you can extend to four years, sometimes even five years.
 If you are going to keep your computer for, say, six years, what happens when the warranty runs out?
 For some users, you may want to make sure their machine is always under warranty and rotate machines no longer under warranty to other users.
 You can also stock a spare machine or two, since that may be cheaper than extending warranty coverages that provide next-day service.

 The same is true for servers.
 Servers no longer live in a closet somewhere.
 With access to state-of-the-art datacenters for servers, they too are lasting longer—but warranty coverage and how long users can tolerate downtime, or being without a computer, must be considered.

 Know your software support.
-While it is great your computer is running longer, what happens when Microsoft stops supporting your version of Windows 10 (similar to what happened earlier this month when Microsoft ended support for Windows 7)?
+While it is great your computer is running longer, what happens when Microsoft stops supporting your version of Windows 10 (similar to what happened in early 2020 when Microsoft ended support for Windows 7)?

 This is a legitimate, but manageable, concern.
 You must make sure you keep your operating system and all other applications current, so that they remain supported, patched, and secure.
 Otherwise, your hardware will work fine, but your software will become out of date and a security hole will develop on your network.

 Proper stewardship of hardware can save churches money and prevent wasteful spending on new computers that may not be needed.
 But churches must be willing to spend time understanding their computer needs, software needs, and user needs.
 Such a time investment can create a “refresh cycle plan” for technology that not only saves money, but increases productivity for God’s kingdom.

 Jonathan Smith is an author, conference speaker, and the director of Technology at Faith Ministries in Lafayette, Indiana.
 You can reach Jonathan at email@example.com and follow him on Twitter @JonathanESmith.